webqit/webqit-community.docs/oohtml/README.md

 *Details are in the [HTML Imports](html-imports) documentation.
 Learn more about the convention, dynamicity, Slot Inheritance, isomorphic rendering, and the polyfill support.*

 ### Namespaced HTML
-Namespacing is a DOM feature that let's an element establish its own naming context for descendant elements.
+Namespacing is a way to let an element establish its own naming context for descendant elements.
 This makes it possible to keep IDs scoped to a context other than the document's global scope.

 The following modular markup implements its IDs in namespaces: